Liancourt Rocks dispute

 The Liancourt Rocks have been administered by South Korea since 1952 by the Korea Coast Guard.
-This action was taken after the United States stated in the Rusk documents that the Japanese claim to the Liancourt Rocks would not be renounced in Japan's post-World-War-II peace treaty.
-In 1954, Japan proposed a reference to the International Court of Justice, which South Korea rejected, believing that the Liancourt Rocks are irrefutably South Korean territories, and thus should not be dealt through diplomatic negotiations or judicial settlement between South Korea and Japan.
+This was after the United States said in the Rusk documents that the Japanese claim to the Liancourt Rocks would not be renounced in Japan's post-World-War-II peace treaty.
+In 1954, Japan proposed a referral to the International Court of Justice.
+It was rejected by South Korea, which believes the Liancourt Rocks are irrefutably South Korean territory, and the dispute should not be dealt with through diplomatic negotiations or judicial settlement between South Korea and Japan.

 There are conflicting interpretations about the historical state of sovereignty over the islets.
 Korean claims are partly based on references to a Korean island called Usan-do in various historical records, maps and encyclopedias such as the Samguk Sagi, Annals of the Joseon Dynasty, Dongguk Yeoji Seungnam (동국여지승람; 東國輿地勝覧), and Dongguk munheon bigo (동국문헌비고; 東國文獻備考).
-According to the Korean view, these refer to today's Liancourt Rocks, while the Japanese researchers of these documents have stated that the various references to Usan-do refer at different times to Jukdo, its neighboring island Ulleungdo, or a non-existent island between Ulleungdo and Korea.

-Researchers disagree on who first had administrative control over the islets due to ambiguities in early historical records and maps, partly due to changes in the names of the islands in the area over the years.
+According to the Korean view, these are the Liancourt Rocks.
+Japanese researchers of these documents have said that the various references to Usan-do refer at different times to Jukdo, Ulleungdo, or a non-existent island between Ulleungdo and Korea.
+Researchers disagree on who first had administrative control over the islets due to ambiguities in early historical records and maps, owing partly to changes in the names of the islands in the area over the centuries.

-History
+History before 1800

 The Three Kingdoms period

-Samguk Sagi (History of Three Kingdoms) recorded that in 512, the 13th reign year of King Jijeung of Silla, one of the Three Kingdoms of Korea, General Kim Isabu conquered Usan, whence it submitted yearly tributes to the Silla court.
-The Samguk Sagi mentions that Usan had been an independent kingdom based on Ulleungdo.
-Based on the story of Usan, contemporary chroniclers believed Usando to be one and the same island as Ulleungdo.
+Samguk sagi (History of the Three Kingdoms) recorded that in 512, General Kim Isabu conquered Usan.
+Samguk sagi mentions that Usan had been an independent kingdom based on Ulleungdo.

+Based on the story of Usan, contemporary chroniclers believed Usando to be the same island as Ulleungdo.